Luke 9

 (Matthew 14:13–21; Mark 6:30–44; John 6:1–15)

-And He said to His disciples, “Make them sit down in groups of about fifty.”
+And He said to His disciples, “Make them sit down in groups of about fifty.
 15And they did so and made all sit down.

-16And having taken the five loaves and the two fish, having looked up to the heaven, He blessed and broke them, and He kept giving them to the disciples to set before the crowd.
+16And having taken the five loaves and the two fish, having looked up to the heaven, He blessed and broke them, and He was giving them to the disciples to set before the crowd.

 Peter’s Confession of Christ

-(Matthew 16:13-20; Mark 8:27-30; John 6:66-71)
+(Matthew 16:13–20; Mark 8:27–30; John 6:67–71)

-20And He said to them, “But whom do you pronounce Me to be?”
+20And He said to them, “But you⁺, who do you⁺ say I am?”

-And Peter answering said, “The Christ of God.”
+And answering, Peter said, “The Christ of God.”

 Christ’s Passion Foretold